 About the NPQML

-The NPQML will follow a school-led approach.
-We will be partnering with schools, teaching schools and multi-academy trusts to co-construct and deliver the NPQML across England.
+The NPQML follows a school-led approach.
+We partnered with schools, teaching schools and multi-academy trusts to co-construct and deliver the NPQML across England.
 Our model equips schools to deliver middle leadership training that matches local needs.
 We develop, support and train school-based facilitators through a train-the-trainer programme.
 The NPQML offers a flexible modular approach and provides all the resources required for partners to successfully deliver training.

 The NPQML course summary and guided learning /metrics/hours: